ImAKappa/pftp/docs/1-Getting-Started/01_language.md

     1. Develop industry-relevant skills
     2. I need to pass a course in school
+    3. I have the Next Big App idea
-    3. Automate boring, repetitive tasks at work and home
+    4. Automate boring, repetitive tasks at work and home
+    5. M a c h i n e  L e a r n i n g
-    4. Learn for the fun of it
+    6. Learn for fun!
-    5. I'm soooooooooooo boooooooored
+    7. I'm a future 10x developer 🔥😎👌🔥